 Auld Lang Syne started as a traditional Scottish folk song.
-The lyrics were written down, added to, and made famous by 18th century Scottish national poet Robert Burns in 1788.
-In the late 18th century Burns was touring Scotland collecting folk songs & poetry when he recorded Auld Lang Syne and submitted it to The Scots Musical Museum.
+The lyrics were written down, added to, and made famous by 18th century Scottish national poet Robert Burns.
+In the late 18th century Burns was touring Scotland collecting folk songs & poetry when he recorded Auld Lang Syne in 1788 and submitted it to The Scots Musical Museum.

 Burns contributed hundreds of songs to the Museum whose intention was to preserve the fading Scots language & culture which was becoming increasingly influenced by English culture.
 Auld Lang Syne is written partially in English but also partially in Scots (which is a Germanic derived Scottish language, different than “Scottish” which is a Celtic Gaelic derived language).
 The lyrics were originally set to a few different melodies but in 1799 they were paired with the melody we know today.

 What is it and why New Year’s Eve?